merttcetn/otovize/readme.md

 ## 🧭 1.
 Project Description and Purpose

-**Oto Vize** is an AI-powered automation platform that modernizes the visa application process.
+**Otovize** is an AI-powered automation platform that modernizes the visa application process.
 It simplifies traditional, complex, and stressful visa procedures, allowing users to complete the entire process **in a single digital environment**, error-free and quickly.

 **Purpose:**